-HUNTSVILLE, Ala. -(May 10, 2021)— ADTRAN®, Inc., (NASDAQ: ADTN), the leading provider of next-generation open networking and subscriber experience solutions, today announced that the Broadband Forum awarded Nick Hancock, Systems Engineer for ADTRAN, as an Outstanding Contributor for his dedication to advancing the Forum’s Common YANG Work Area.
-ADTRAN is dedicated to collaborating with industry groups, like the Broadband Forum, to advance network strategies as it continues to be recognized for its domain expertise in software-defined access (SD-Access) networks.
+Adtran®, Inc., (NASDAQ: ADTN), the leading provider of next-generation open networking and subscriber experience solutions, today announced that the Broadband Forum awarded Nick Hancock, systems engineer for Adtran, as an outstanding contributor for his dedication to advancing the Forum’s common YANG work area.
+Adtran is dedicated to collaborating with industry groups, like the Broadband Forum, to advance network strategies as it continues to be recognized for its domain expertise in software-defined access (SD-Access) networks.

 “We congratulate Nick and his accomplishments.
-His YANG work, both at ADTRAN and the Broadband Forum, is critical to moving software-defined networking approaches forward,” said Ronan Kelly, CTO EMEA and APAC Regions at ADTRAN.
-“The integration of Common YANG across all network elements will be a key enabler to unleashing the future self-driving networks.
+His YANG work, both at Adtran and the Broadband Forum, is critical to moving software-defined networking approaches forward,” said Ronan Kelly, CTO of EMEA and APAC regions at Adtran.
+“The integration of common YANG across all network elements will be a key enabler to unleashing the future self-driving networks.
 This is critical if network operators wish to fully maximize their network assets in their effort to hold their multibillion-dollar capex budget levels in check.”